OpenWebAdvocacy/website/src/posts/uk-regulators-final-verdict--apples-browser-engine-ban-harms-competition.md

 We raised a key concern that SFSafariViewController is effectively hardwired to Safari, unlike Android Custom Tabs, which, unless explicitly overridden, respects the user’s default browser choice.
 Our proposal to the MIR team was straightforward: Apple should be required to upgrade SFSafariViewController so it always uses the user’s default browser, while Google should be prohibited from hard-coding Android Custom Tabs to Chrome in apps like the Android Google Search app.

-Instead, the MIR team concluded that third-party browser vendors should be allowed to offer alternative in-app browser components, which native app developers could choose to integrate, effectively creating new in-app browsers that respect the user’s chosen default browser setting.

-We believe this approach misses the core issue: the user’s choice of default browser is meaningless if non-browser apps can ignore it when opening web links.
+The user’s choice of default browser is meaningless if non-browser apps can ignore it when opening web links.
 If links from apps don’t open in the default browser, then what exactly is being defaulted?

-Even worse, by implicitly accepting Apple’s right to lock SFSafariViewController to Safari, the MIR risks signaling to Google that it’s acceptable to follow suit, potentially leading to Android Custom Tabs being locked to Chrome rather than respecting the user’s choice of default browser.

 You can read [our full paper here](https://open-web-advocacy.org/files/OWA%20-%20DMA%20Interventions%20-%20In-App%20Browsers%20v1.2.pdf).